DeAdiU/ChatAI-API/README.md

 1. Authentication:
     - Login - `/login`/ (POST)
     - Register - `/register`/ (POST)
-2. User Expense Management:
+2. Chat Management:
-    - Create Expense - `/create_expense/` (POST)
+    - Send Message - `/chat/` (POST)
-    - Get Balance - `/balance/` (GET)
-    - Personal Expense - `/expenses/user/` (GET)
-    - Overall Expense - `/expenses/overall/` (GET)
+3. Token Management:
-    - Balance Sheet - `/expenses/balance-sheet/` (GET)
+    - Check Token Balance - `/tokens/balance/` (GET)
-3. API Documentation:
+4. API Documentation:
     - Swagger API Docs - `/swagger/`

 ## API Documenatation

 The project has integrated Swagger for easy API documentation.
-You can access the Swagger UI by navigating to the `/swagger/` URL when the server is running.
-Please use Authorize (enter JWT token) to use protected routes.
+You can access the Swagger UI by navigating to the /swagger/ URL when the server is running.
+Please use the Authorize button to enter your JWT token for accessing protected routes.

 ## Contributing